neuralvis/elpa-mirror/stable-melpa/ssh-deploy-readme.txt

 ssh-deploy-root-local,ssh-deploy-root-remote, ssh-deploy-on-explicit-save
 you can setup a directory for TRAMP deployment.

-For asynchronous transfers you need to setup ~/.netrc, ~/.authinfo or ~/.authinfo.gpg or key-based authorization or equivalent for automatic authentication.
+For asynchronous transfers you need to setup ~/.authinfo.gpg or key-based authorization or equivalent for automatic authentication.

-Example contents of ~/.netrc, ~/.authinfo or ~/.authinfo.gpg for password-based interaction-free authentication: machine myserver.com login myuser port ftp password mypassword machine myserver2.com login myuser2 port ssh password mypassword2 machine myserver3.com login myuser3 port sftp password mypassword3
+Example contents of ~/.authinfo.gpg for password-based interaction-free authentication: machine myserver.com login myuser port ftp password mypassword machine myserver2.com login myuser2 port ssh password mypassword2 machine myserver3.com login myuser3 port sftp password mypassword3

 Set permissions to this file to 600 with your user as the owner.

+If your not using ~/.netrc for FTP information you need to specify what file your using with:
+(setq ange-ftp-netrc-filename "~/.authinfo.gpg")

 - To setup a upload hook on save do this:
-    (add-hook 'after-save-hook (lambda() (if (and (boundp 'ssh-deploy-on-explicit-save) ssh-deploy-on-explicit-save) (ssh-deploy-upload-handler)) ))
+    (add-hook 'after-save-hook (lambda() (if (and (boundp 'ssh-deploy-on-explicit-save) (> ssh-deploy-on-explicit-save 0)) (ssh-deploy-upload-handler)) ))

 - To setup automatic storing of base revisions and detection of remote changes do this:
-    (add-hook 'find-file-hook (lambda() (if (and (boundp 'ssh-deploy-automatically-detect-remote-changes) ssh-deploy-automatically-detect-remote-changes) (ssh-deploy-remote-changes-handler)) ))
+    (add-hook 'find-file-hook (lambda() (if (and (boundp 'ssh-deploy-automatically-detect-remote-changes) (> ssh-deploy-automatically-detect-remote-changes 0)) (ssh-deploy-remote-changes-handler)) ))

 - To enable mode line to this:
    (ssh-deploy-line-mode)